 Two Factor authentication is defined by “something you know” and “something you have”.
 Security is improved by requiring a device dependant one time code to augment a username and password.

 Our solution contains multiple innovative and flexible two factor authentication types.
 We offer industry standard OATH technology delivered via SMS/TEXT or soft token, phrase-based authentication as favoured by online banking websites, or our patented pattern-based solution.

-Use Three Factor authentication in high risk environments such as online payments, when “something you know” and “something you have” isn’t enough.
+Use Transaction Signing or 3 Factor authentication in high risk environments such as online payments, when “something you know” and “something you have” isn’t enough.

 Transaction signing adds a factor of “something you are doing” into a transaction ensures that the one time code you supply can only be used for the purpose it was intended – once only, and not by anyone else.